w4ester/smart-signature/README.md

 - Analytics integration

 ## License
-- 4ester License - Modify and sahre to use in a project(s)
+- 4ester License - Modify and share for your use and others